Skip to content

 “There’s more to life than just Fayetteville to them,” Allen said.
 “At the end of the day, we want students to become 21st century global leaders.”

-For more resources on global education and dual language, check out our global education resources page.
+For more resources on global education and dual language, check out our latest ebook: Building Bilingual Education Programs.

 Share this Post